How to Read and Understand Oil Can Labels for Optimal Machine Performance

 API (American Petroleum Institute)

-The API licenses and certifies engine oils to ensure they meet the lubrication, warranty, and maintenance requirements of original equipment manufacturers (OEMs).
-The API Donut logo is the industry standard for identifying certified oils.
+API licenses and certifies engine oils to address the lubrication, warranty and maintenance needs of original equipment manufacturers (OEMs).
+API Donut.
+This logo is the industry standard of recognition for verifying API-certified oils.

 Decoding the API Donut Logo

-1. Performance Level: Specifies the category of the oil (e.g., API SN, API CK-4).
+1. Performance Grade: Indicates the type of oil (API SN, API CK-4, etc.)

 Understanding Viscosity and SAE Grades